xkcococo/kexu.github.io/_posts/2023-1-13-Use-QIIME2-to-Preprocess-16S-Sequencing-Files.md

 We have two output files `taxonomy.tsv` and `feature-table.tsv`.
 We can combine them by sequencing id.

 <br>
-**Now you have everything you have.
-Please feel free to perform your downstream statistical analysis.**
+**Now you have everything you need.
+Please feel free to perform your downstream statistical analysis:)**